Hege Riise set to become England Women interim boss after Phil Neville exit

 "I wish England Women every success in the future and look forward to following their journey in the years to come."

-Neville's departure also means the FA needs a replacement to manage the Team GB women's football team for the upcoming Olympic Games.
+Neville's departure also means the FA need a replacement to manage the Team GB women's football team for the upcoming Olympic Games.
+Neville was set to lead Team GB, but was never officially confirmed in the role.

-The MLS season starts in March and with Team GB having training camps scheduled for the months leading up to the Games, the FA will now look for someone new to lead the team, which will be considered separately to the England job.
+The FA remain the home nation association who will provide the manager for Team GB women's team after they were nominated to do so in consultation with Wales, Scotland and Northern Ireland.

+Team GB do not select the head coach of any sport competing at the Olympics and it is instead left to the national federation or association for that sport - football, in this instance - with the FA beginning their search imminently.

 Who is Hege Riise?